Skip to main content

 Description

-CVE-2026-23725 is a stored Cross-Site Scripting (XSS) vulnerability affecting versions of the WeGIA web management application prior to 3.
+CVE-2026-23725 is a stored Cross-Site Scripting (XSS) vulnerability in versions of the WeGIA web management application prior to 3.
 6. 2.
-The flaw exists in specific endpoints related to adopter information, where user input is not properly sanitized before being rendered, allowing persistent JavaScript injection.
-Any user visiting the affected pages will have the malicious script executed automatically, potentially leading to session hijacking, defacement, or other client-side attacks.
-The vulnerability has a CVSS score of 5.
-3, indicating medium severity, and does not require authentication but does require user interaction (visiting the page).
-No known exploits are currently reported in the wild.
-The issue is fixed in version 3.
-6.
+The flaw exists in the html/pet/adotantes/cadastro_adotante. php and informacao_adotantes. php endpoints where user input is not properly sanitized before being rendered, allowing persistent injection of malicious JavaScript.
+Any user visiting the affected pages will automatically execute the injected script, potentially leading to session hijacking, defacement, or other malicious actions.
+The vulnerability has a CVSS 4.
+0 base score of 5.
+3, indicating medium severity.

 AI-Powered Analysis